Competitive eater Randy Santel takes bite out of Tulsa

 In 2018, Santel took on and won the Fat Guys Burger Bar challenge in Tulsa, as well as the “29-inch Beast” challenge at Simple Simon’s Pizza in Glenpool.

 According to his website, Santel has won more than 800 food challenges in all 50 states and 37 countries.
-He is also a bodybuilder and holds bachelor and master degrees in nutrition and dietetics, and is working become a registered dietitian nutritionist
+He is also a bodybuilder and holds bachelor’s and master’s degrees in nutrition and dietetics and is working become a registered dietitian nutritionist

-"I'm looking forward to being back in Oklahoma and taking on these challenges," Santel said in a statement.
-"I've heard great things about Andolini’s Pizza and I’m excited to get to try it.
-I have a lot of followers in the area, so it's going to be fun meeting everyone."